schuylermartin45/MarketPlacePodcastCrawler/README.md

     will store and sort them automatically.

 Coupled with DropBox (or another cloud-based service) the shows can then
-    been synced up with a mobile device or other platform for listening.
+    be synced up with a mobile device or other platform for listening.

 About
 -----